runekaagaard/snowscript/README.rst

 Closures
 --------

-Anonymous functions are declared as a normal function but surrounded with "()".
+Anonymous functions are declared like a normal function without the function name and surrounded with "()".

 A "+" before the variable name binds a variable from the outer scope.

 snowscript::